You need to be signed in to add your comment.

 It would be benefit the community if we all had access to the same information.
 If the bore in Glenelg Oval is over 100 metres deep, I should be able to look that up in some publicly available register.
 If we had a vertically scaled diagram that showed the 'clay membrane' that separates the two aquifers so we could see how thick it is.
 We would be less anxious about the possibility of seepage between the aquifers if the diagrams and the information was better.
 After all, the water in the tertiary aquifer is a public resource and who is using it and how much is being used should be publicly available.
 The organisations and the people using bore water are accessing a public asset and have a moral and ethical responsibility to use it wisely for future generations.
 The pressure of the bore water from the tertiary aquifer should be monitored regularly to be pre warned about possible future problems.

-Admin Commented SA EPA over 5 years ago
+Admin Commented SA EPA about 6 years ago

 The school across the road from this petrol station does not access bore water.
 They do however use the Glenelg Football Club Oval which has a bore which is drilled to a depth of 106 meters - so it will not be impacted by the contamination or the GPA.
 Under the shallow contaminated aquifers, there are massive deep aquifers within Tertiary sediments.
 These are often the ones that are used by the schools, councils and some industries for irrigation and manufacturing processes.
 These aquifers are protected from infiltration of the contaminated aquifer above by a thick confining clay layer that sits above these deep aquifers.
 The EPA understands that the tanks at the service station were replaced in 1992.
 Based on the historical and recent groundwater monitoring data received by the EPA there are no indications that any of the existing underground fuel infrastructure (including tanks) are actively leaking.
 The EPA is aware of site contamination of groundwater beneath the site, due to a historical leak of fuel product, with the plume extent generally limited to the site and beneath Brighton Road to the west.
 The EPA is currently regulating the site owner in regards to the assessment and remediation of this plume.